SecGen/SecGen/README.md

 Generators and encoders will always produce/return an (unnamed) array of Strings, which can be directed to input parameters for other modules (by parameter name into modules they are nested under, as illustrated above).

-All encoders will accept and process the "strings_to_encode" parameter, so it's safe to pass input into any randomly selected encoder (though you may want to filter to reversable encoders for a decoding challenge, as shown below).
+All encoders will accept and process the "strings_to_encode" parameter, so it's safe to pass input into any randomly selected encoder (though you may want to filter to reversible encoders for a decoding challenge, as shown below).
 It's possible to direct the output from multiple modules to input to the same module parameter.
 For example:

 ```xml
 <?xml version="1.0"?>